ngnpope/django-docker-box/README.md

 `docker-compose run --rm docs`

-Or flake8:
+Or pre-commit:

-`docker-compose run --rm flake8`
+`docker-compose run --rm pre-commit`

 To enter a bash shell within the container, run: